yannCLopez/Rumour-centrality/README.md

 # Rumour-centrality

-**sending centrality**: Simulate infection of a node x times, and see what percentage of people he infects, on average
+**sending centrality**: Simulate infection of a node x times, and see what percentage of nodes he infects, on average.

 **hearing centrality**: Sample a percentage of all simulations for all the nodes.
 See in what percentage of them the node in question was infected.